sagemath/sagewiki_to_gh-2022-10-10/days75.md

 stop at ''Saint Rémy lès Chevreuse''.
 We will drive you to the cottage from there.

 We will also provide transportation by cars between the cottage and Inria Saclay.

+== Meals at the cottage ==

+=== Breakfast ===

+Basic continental breakfasts will be provided every morning.
+There is also a bakery close to the house to buy fresh bread and pastry.

+=== Dinner ===

+There will be a buffet on Sunday evening.

+On the other days, voluntary participants will take turns to prepare dinners.
+Feel free to bring you own favourite delicatessen!

 == Participants ==